Last Updated on January 28, 2026 by George Pavlopoulos

 And then it was Gernika (also known as Guernica).
 Immortalized by Picasso’s painting, Gernika is a small, charming town.
 At Gernika, you will also see an open-air replica of Picasso’s painting, and I definitely wanted to shoot a Polaroid.
 The problem was that the replica was in the shadow when I arrived at the spot.
 This meant I had to sacrifice the highlights in order to get at least some details of the painting.
 Here’s what I got.

 I had two Polaroid images left on my SX-70.
 I decided to save them for my last trip to the Basque Country.
 And it was probably the most impressive place I saw on this journey.
-San Sebastian made me feel like I walked in a poem.
+San Sebastian made me feel like I walked into a poem.
 I know it might sound like an exaggeration, but I can’t really describe it in any other way.
 Throughout my journeys in Europe, I don’t think I’ve ever seen a more beautiful coastal city.
 La Concha Beach mesmerized me, and I shot tons of photos there.
 Obviously, I knew I had to shoot an instant photo, too.

 The camera settings for the Basque Country Polaroids